shAizi-Dev/codewith-us/README.md

-This is personal website its not opoen without admin permission, if you open this then you are responsible.
+This is personal website, its not open without admin permission, if you open this then you are responsible.